SiglabsOP/InsightFlow/README.md

 InsightFlow is a comprehensive tool that seamlessly blends advanced technical analysis, efficient data handling, and a user-friendly interface.
 Designed for professional traders and enthusiasts alike, it empowers users to make data-driven decisions with clarity and precision.

-400 PATCH: - improved stability, cache corruption protection,ticker integrity check,codewide errorhandling,fallback mecanism
+6 PATCH: - improved stability, cache corruption protection,ticker integrity check,codewide errorhandling,fallback mecanism,improved GUI,improved tooltips,improved signal depiction, various bugfixes

+If you enjoy this program, buy me a coffee https://buymeacoffee.com/siglabo You can use it free of charge or build upon my code.
+Happy trading!

 (c) Peter De Ceuster 2024